-You won’t find the key to outdoor survival in a fancy first-aid kit.
+You won’t find key outdoor survival skills in a fancy first-aid kit.
 Or on page 236 of a dusty manual.
 Nope, your ability to adapt and endure is dependent on what’s stored inside your head.
-In the following pages, we’ll help you upgrade your survival smarts with inventive advice on staying warm, dry, hydrated, and focused as you negotiate any do-or-die situation.
+We’ll help you upgrade your survival smarts with inventive advice on staying warm, dry, hydrated, and focused as you negotiate any do-or-die situation.

 Thaw cold feet

 Swing your leg forcefully back and forth, like a pendulum.
 Inertia will force the blood to the tips of your toes.

 The average footstep is 30 inches, and a fit person can walk 3 mph over flat ground.
 Determining how far you’ve walked is critical for navigating through a whiteout or dense forest–or if you’re trying to pinpoint the exact location of a trail junction or landmark.

 Hold an analog watch flat, with the hour hand aimed at the sun.
 South will be halfway between the hour hand and 12.
 North is 180 degrees in the opposite direction.
 Adjust for daylight-saving time by using 1:00 instead of noon.
 If you wear a digital watch, draw a clock face on the ground.
 This technique works for North America below Alaska, but it should only be used for emergency navigation.
 Always bring a compass and a map of your route.

 Orient yourself using the moon

 If the crescent moon rises before the sun goes down (a first-quarter moon), its illuminated side will face west.
 If it rises after midnight (a last-quarter moon), the bright side will face east. (using the north star is easier and more reliable, but try this lunar method if stars are obscured.)